Feeding your hedgehog

 Hedgehogs have enzymatic ability to digest chitin from insect exoskeletons as a dietary fiber source, but they do not

 seem to digest cellulose (plant matter) efficiently.
 Fiber in the diet is important for proper fat and protein metabolism.

-NOTE: Feeding your hedgehog the following will VOID the health guarantee: fruits or vegetables, commercially prepared hedgehog food or using food that contains Peas or pea fiber in first 8 ingredients.
+NOTE: Feeding your hedgehog the following will VOID the health guarantee: Fruits or Vegetables, commercially prepared hedgehog food or using food that contains Peas or pea fiber in the first 8 ingredients.

 If hedgehogs are insect eaters, why do we feed them cat food?

 The simple answer is because the farm raised insects (live or dried) we use are raised in a habitat that makes them void of any real nutrition.
 The daily dose of mealworms is to just add the chitin hedgehogs need as their dietary fiber source.
 Even if you gut load live insects, it is difficult to determine if your hedgehog has received a balance diet.
 Feeding a pea-free cat food supplements your hedgehog with the necessary proteins, fats, vitamins and minerals.
 It is important to feed pea-free cat food as mealworms are high in phosphorus too.
 A shift in the calcium/phosphorus ratio is bad for the bones and kidneys.